-• Non-matriculating Student ("Special Student Status")
+· Non-matriculating Student ("Special Student Status")

 A non-matriculating student is one who does not seek a degree or has not been officially admitted to a graduate degree program.
 Such a student may enroll in up to two graduate courses without completing the formal application process, and without being required to submit references or applicable test scores to the Graduate Admissions Office.
 However, transcripts are required.
-"Special Student Status" application forms should be completed online.